cluster05/git/basic/readme.md

 **When not to use rebase**
 + The branch is public when it is shared to all the developers
-+ Most of the teams pefers merger over rebase
++ Most of the teams prefers merger over rebase

 **When to use rebase**
 + Cleaning up your commits before sharing your branch